LubnaSQA/LubnaSQA/README.md

 - Email: lubnakhanwork@gmail.com
 - LinkedIn: https://www.linkedin.com/in/lubna-khan-sqa

-I’m currently **open to entry-level / junior remote QA roles** and excited to contribute to quality-driven teams.
+I’m currently **open to remote QA & Project Mangement roles** and excited to contribute to quality-driven teams.

 <!--
 **LubnaSQA/LubnaSQA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.